Tony Bellew: Retirement

 Bellew announced his retirement in the ring following his defeat to Usyk.
 He retired with a record of 30 wins from 34 professional bouts, with 20 coming inside the distance.
 He suffered 3 losses and one draw.
 All three losses came against reigning world champions.
 During the post-fight press conference, Bellew stated, "It's definitely over now, you won't see me in a boxing ring again.
 I just want a normal life, I don't want this pressure.
 I only created the name Tony Bellew to make my dad proud.
-I’ve never been Tony Bellew, I’ve always been Anthony.
+I've never been Tony Bellew, I've always been Anthony.
 Everyone who truly knows me calls me Anthony.
 Tony Bellew died on Saturday, Anthony Bellew comes back alive.
 I want reality back."
 He claimed his body could no longer take it.
 On 22 November 2018, via social media, Bellew posted a video and a statement officially confirming his retirement from boxing.
-In 2020, Tony took part in the Channel 4 Show SAS: Who Dares Wins.

 In 2021, Tony Bellew joined the UK commentary team for DAZN, contributing to their UK boxing coverage and schedule.
-On 22 February 2023, regarding the potential upcoming fight planned for Usyk and Tyson Fury, Bellew felt that Usyk would hold an advantage over Fury if the two were to have a championship fight.

 Personal life

-Bellew is an avid supporter of his hometown football team Everton F.C., and has been paraded on the pitch at Goodison Park at half-time during a home game.
-During his career, he entered the ring to the theme from Z-Cars, the same song to which the team enters the pitch at their home ground.
+Bellew and his wife, Rachael, have four sons.
+He is an avid supporter of his home town football team Everton F.C., and has been paraded on the pitch at Goodison Park before a home game against Cardiff City in November 2018.
+During his career, he entered the ring to the "Theme from Z-Cars", the same song to which the team enters the pitch at their home ground.

+Outside boxing

+In 2020, Tony took part in the 2nd series of the Channel 4 Show SAS: Who Dares Wins, which was filmed on the island of Raasay in Scotland.
+He was culled in episode 6.

+In 2023, Bellew was a contestant in the 23rd series of I'm a Celebrity...Get Me Out of Here!, entering as a late arrival alongside jockey Frankie Dettori where he finished runner-up to Sam Thompson.

+Since retiring from boxing, he has appeared on TV shows such as Football Focus and Gogglebox, amongst others.